5-Day Colorado Road Trip Itinerary: 3 Perfect Routes

-Of all the states in the Western USA, Colorado is among the best for road trips thanks to its excellent network of highways and interstates, a wide range of landscape types, and abundance of attractions like national parks, monuments, and ski resorts.
+Of all the states in the Western USA, Colorado is among the best for road trips thanks to its excellent network of highways and interstates, a wide range of landscape types, and an abundance of attractions like national parks, monuments, and ski resorts.
 The main arteries of Interstate 70 and US Highway 285 are good focal points for anyone looking to plan a 5-day Colorado road trip itinerary, with plenty of possibilities to spend the entire 5 days focusing on one route through the mountains or take to the backroads and chart more of an unconventional path.

 Colorado’s mountain mainstay towns like Estes Park, Salida, Steamboat Springs, and Breckenridge also offer some of the country’s best year-round outdoor recreation opportunities.